transcranial/jupyter-themer/README.md

                       [-f CODE_FONT, --font CODE_FONT]
                       [-b BACKGROUND, --background BACKGROUND]
                       [-s OPTION, --show OPTION]
+                      [-p PATH, --css_path PATH]
 ```

 If no arguments are supplied, the program will revert the jupyter notebook style back to default.

 Any combination of the style types can be specified, and the program will mix together the associated color/layout/typographic/code font/background css files accordingly, writing it to the `custom.css` file used by the notebook.
+Use `-p` or `--css_path` to specify a custom path for the css file, for example if you need per-user configuration.

 To get a list of available options use the `show` argument, e.g. `jupyter-themer --show color`